akkimorajkar/akkimorajkar/README.md

-- 👋 Hi, I’m @akkimorajkar
+- 👋 Hi, I’m @akkimorajkar.
-- 👀 I’m interested in software that impacts the community
+- 👀 I’m interested in software that impacts the community positively.
 - 🌱 I’m currently learning coding & Algorithms in Java & trying to build Automation.
 - 💞️ I’m looking to collaborate on Anything that can give me chance to code and collaborate with so that I can explore more.
 - 📫 How to reach me ... morajkarakshay@gmail.com